-Policy/Findings Options End Balance Billing for Consumers Develop reimbursement model that manages prices appropriately No distinction between in-network and OON status for ground ambulance Coverage for transport to alternative sites Ground Ambulance services not subject to deductible (except high-deductible health plans (HDHP) with qualifying health savings accounts (HAS)) Coverage of non-covered services such treat, but no transport Cost-based reimbursement (similar to Critical Access Hospital [CAH]) Coverage for unloaded miles
+Policy/Findings Options End balance billing for consumers Develop reimbursement model that manages prices appropriately No distinction between in-network and OON status for ground ambulance Coverage for transport to alternative sites Ground ambulance services not subject to deductible (except high-deductible health plans with qualifying health savings accounts) Coverage of non-covered services such treat, but no transport Cost-based reimbursement (similar to Critical Access Hospital) Coverage for unloaded miles Cap OON ground ambulance rate at 150% of Medicare for providers that refuse to contract at a market rate Increase Medicare reimbursement

-Cap OON ground ambulance rate at 150% of Medicare for providers that refuse to contract at a market rate Increase Medicare reimbursement Reimburse at full billed charges Increase Medicaid Reimbursement Reimbursements at 350% of Medicare Maintain GEMT program with current scope of allowable costs Reimburse at applicable local government/jurisdiction approved rate Continue QAF beyond current expiration date (07/01/2028) Reimburse at applicable local jurisdiction fixed rate, or if no local rate, at lesser of fixed percentage of Medicare (e.g., 325%) or billed charges Enhance QAF funding (subject to federal 6% cap on provider tax/donations programs) Ensure mechanism is set up for providers to dispute improper payment EMS local levy authority increase Allow self-insured groups to opt into any protections Make EMS an essential health service that is provided by states and funded by federal, state and/or local funds
+Reimburse at full billed charges Increase Medicaid Reimbursement Reimbursements at 350% of Medicare Maintain GEMT program with current scope of allowable costs Reimburse at applicable local government/jurisdiction approved rate Continue QAF beyond current expiration date (07/01/2028) Reimburse at applicable local jurisdiction fixed rate, or if no local rate, at lesser of fixed percentage of Medicare (e.g., 325%) or billed charges Enhance QAF funding (subject to federal 6% cap on provider tax/donations programs) Ensure mechanism is set up for providers to dispute improper payment EMS local levy authority increase Allow self-insured groups to opt into any protections Make EMS an essential health service that is provided by states and funded by federal, state and/or local funds

 Advisory group members were given the option to respond individually or to submit a single ranking sheet for their organization.
 A total of nine ranking sheets were submitted by the deadline.
-As two were identical, only seven ranking spreadsheets with comments were presented.
+As two were identical, seven ranking spreadsheets with comments were presented.
 Three of the seven respondents were ground ambulance providers, one was a consumer advocate, two were health carriers, and one was a division of HCA.

 The following recommendations and findings are presented after careful review and consideration.
-A full summary of comments and rankings are included in Appendix C of this report.
+A full summary of comments and rankings are posted on the OIC ground ambulance surprise billing website.